 Though, after eating this way for a while, your palette starts to change and what I remember a food tasting like is often not the reality anymore, but I am absolutely satisfied with this version.
 I’m sorry that you’ll eat more than one when these are just out of the oven.
 I always do.

-How to make Sugar-free Chocolate Chip Almond Flour Cookies
+How to make Keto Chocolate Chip Cookies

 - Blanched, ground almond flour